-6. Proposed timing or schedule (including phasing, if applicable):

-Site development activities including clearing, grading, and construction of the required private and public infrastructure for the project is proposed to commence immediately upon completion of the land use and final engineering permits which is expected to be late winter or early spring of 2022.
-Site development is expected to take between 12 and 18 months.
-Home building will begin upon recording of the final plat, which is expected to be in late 2022.
-Phasing of this project is not currently anticipated but may be implemented as required to accommodate market conditions.

-- 7. Do you have any plans for future additions, expansion, or further activity related to or connected with this proposal?
+- 6. Proposed timing or schedule (including phasing, if applicable): - Site development activities including clearing, grading, and construction of the required private and public infrastructure for the project is proposed to commence immediately upon completion of the land use and final engineering permits which is expected to be late spring or early summer of 2019.
+Site development is expected to take approximately 12 months.
+Home building will begin upon recording of the final plat, which is expected to be in early- to mid-2020.
+Phasing of this project is not currently anticipated but may be implemented as required to accommodate market conditions. - 7.
+Do you have any plans for future additions, expansion, or further activity related to or connected with this proposal?
 If yes, explain. - No future additions, expansions, or further activity related to or connected with this proposal are planned. - 8.
 List any environmental information you know about that has been prepared, or will be prepared, directly related to this proposal. - Critical Areas and Traffic Impact Analysis reports have been prepared for the project and are included with this application.
-The Critical Areas report includes discussion of the wetland area and stream located in the southeast corner of the site.
-A geotechnical engineering report will be prepared in support of the final engineering design and permitting of the site development improvements. - 9.
+A geotechnical engineering report has been prepared in support of the preliminary engineering design. - 9.
 Do you know whether applications are pending for governmental approvals of other proposals directly affecting the property covered by your proposal?
-If yes, explain. - The City of Monroe has a proposed capital roadway project to extend the existing trail on the west side of the Chain Lake Road right-of-way.
-This public roadway is funded for construction and the City is in the process of acquiring the necessary right-of-way to complete that project.
-Construction of these trail improvements will affect the property as it fronts Chain Lake Road within the limits of that project.
-There are no other applications pending for governmental approvals of other proposals directly affecting the properties that are the subject of this application. - 10.
+If yes, explain. - There are no other applications pending for governmental approvals of other proposals directly affecting the properties that are the subject of this application. - 10.
 List any government approvals or permits that will be needed for your proposal, if known. - 1.
 SEPA City of Monroe - 2.
 Preliminary Subdivision City of Monroe - 3.
 Planned Residential Development (PRD) City of Monroe - 4.
 Engineering Review (clear, grade, storm drainage, and utilities construction) City of Monroe - 5.
-Tree Harvest Plan City of Monroe - 6.
-Building Permits (retaining walls, storm vaults, residential buildings) City of Monroe - 7.
+Building Permits (retaining walls, storm vaults, residential buildings) City of Monroe - 6.
 General Construction Stormwater Discharge Permit Washington State Dept. of Ecology - 11.
 Give brief, complete description of your proposal, including the proposed uses and the size of the project and site.
 There are several questions later in this checklist that ask you to describe certain aspects of your proposal.
 You do not need to repeat those answers on this page.
-(Lead agencies may modify this form to include additional specific information on project description.) - The project proposes to subdivide and redevelop an assemblage of five (5) residential parcels totaling approximately 17.85 acres into 90 new individual single-family residential lots in accordance with the City's municipal code provisions for a Planned Residential Development (PRD).
+(Lead agencies may modify this form to include additional specific information on project description.)

+The project proposes to subdivide and redevelop a single residential parcel approximately 4.75 acres into 19 new individual single-family residential lots in accordance with the City's municipal code provisions for a Planned Residential Development (PRD).
 It includes the construction of new public roadways, storm drainage, and utility infrastructure to support the new residential community.
-The development of the site will be in general accordance with applicable Public Works standards and City of Monroe Municipal Code (MMD) under its current low density residential (R4) zoning designation.
+The project will also involve approximately 0.26 acres of frontage improvements along 134th Street SE which includes roadway widening, curb/gutter, planter, and sidewalk.
+The development of the site will be in general accordance with applicable Public Works standards and City of Monroe Municipal Code (MMD) under its current UR9600 zoning designation.
 A site plan and other preliminary development plans providing additional information regarding the project proposal accompany this checklist.